15 Tips To Make Pumping Suck Less - Baby Chick

 expresed breast milk packed in storage bags and frozen in the freezer, breastfeeding concept

-You may find yourself with extra breast milk that needs to be frozen.2 Remember, when you bag up your milk to put in the freezer, make sure you freeze your bags flat so you can use your freezer space more efficiently.
+You may find yourself with extra breast milk that needs to be stored in the freezer.2 Remember, when you bag up your milk to put in the freezer, make sure you freeze your bags flat so you can use your freezer space more efficiently.

 7. Keep Your Pumping Bag Stocked